USM Campus Safety Alert-Timely warning

 Anyone having information is encouraged to call USM Public Safety at 780-5211.

-USM Police Dept. offers the following safety tips:
+The Department of Public Safety at USM offers the following safety tips:

 - Try always to find a friend to accompany you at night.